openshift-cs/rosaworkshop/README.md

 ### What information is on this site?
-These pages are split into two sections.
+These pages are split into three sections.
 One contains the steps to getting started on ROSA ("Getting started with ROSA").
-While the other is about deploying an application to ROSA to get better familiar with the internals of OpenShift ("OpenShift Internals Lab") and deploy your first application on ROSA.
+Another is about deploying an application to ROSA to get better familiar with the internals of OpenShift ("Deploy the application").
+While the last is a summary of a few key OpenShift concepts that will be used in the workshop.

+### What will we do in this workshop?
+In this workshop, you’ll go through a set of tasks that will help you understand the concepts of deploying and using container based applications on top of ROSA.

+Some of the things you’ll be going through:

+- Deploy a ROSA cluster using STS
+- Deploy a node.js based app via S2I and Kubernetes Deployment objects
+- Set up an continuous delivery pipeline to automatically push changes to the source code
+- Explore logging
+- Experience self healing of applications
+- Explore configuration management through configmaps, secrets and environment variables
+- Use persistent storage to share data across pod restarts
+- Explore networking within Kubernetes and applications
+- Familiarization with OpenShift and Kubernetes functionality
+- Automatically scale pods based on load via the Horizontal Pod Autoscaler

 If you'd like a preview of some of the things covered in this workshop, you can watch a short demo: